-1. what are four benefits of being in Christ given in verse 1?
-(1.) encouragement (2.) comfort (3.) participation in the Spirit (4.) affection and sympathy 2. (v.
-2:2) What are the virtues that would fulfill Paul's joy for the Philippians? being of the same mind, having the same love, being in full accord and of one mind Are these virtues valid for Christians today?
-Yes 3. (v.
-2:3) They should do nothing through what? from selfish ambition or conceit 4. (v.
-2:3) What attitude should they have toward each other? count others more significant than themselves 5. (v.
-2:4) What should each one do regarding oneself and others? look not only to his own interests, but also to the interests of others 6. (v.
+1. What are four benefits of being in Christ given in verse 1?
+(1.)
+Consolation (2.) comfort of love (3.) fellowship of the Spirit (4.) affection and mercy 2. (v.
+2:2) What are the virtues that would fulfill Paul's joy for the Philippians? by being like-minded, having the same love, being of one accord, of one mind Are these virtues valid for Christians today?Yes 3. (v.
+2:3) They should do nothing through what? selfish ambition or conceit 4. (v.
+2:3) What attitude should they have toward each other? let each esteem [think of] others [as being] better than himself 5. (v.
+2:4) What should each one do regarding oneself and others? look out not only for his own interests, but also for the interests of others.
+6. (v.
 2:6) What does this verse say about Christ?
-He is in the form of God, but did not count equality with God a thing to be grasped.
-7. Using your own words write out what you think verse 7 & 8 say about Christ.
-He humbled himself, gave up all his glory and became a servant and was obedient even to death on the cross.
-(Answers will vary) te: Each believer should think of others as better than himself.
-Yes, it is difficult; but look highly exalted him and bestowed on him the name that is above every name,

-Note: Each believer should think of others as better than himself.
-Yes, it is difficult; but look at Christ Jesus!
-He was God, yet He humbled himself, became a man, and died for us sinners.
-Therefore, we ought to humble ourselves and to think of others, not self.
+Thought it not robbery to be equal with God 7.
+Using your own words write out what you think verse 7 & 8 say about Christ.
+He humbled himself, gave up all his glory and became a servant and was obedient even to death on the cross (Answer's will vary) at Chi Each believer should think of others as better than himself.
+Yes, it is difficult; but look rist Jesus!
+He was God, yet He humbled himself, became a man, and died for us sinners. fore, we ought to humble ourselves and to think of others, not self.